ionutsoran/MiniPrograms/README.md

 # 255 Shades of Gray (Pun intented)
  <br/>
- This program started as silly application, but latere I kept adding more stuff to It, and eventually became and experimentation playground.
+ This program started as silly application, but latere I kept adding more stuff to It, and eventually became an experimentation playground.
 It encompases several functionalities ranging from small physics application (throwing a ball in a controled environment and adjusting the parameters) to some CGI effects(Like in stark trek reaching warp-speed)

  ![alternativetext](https://i.imgur.com/Eo64ama.png)
  ![alternativetext](https://i.imgur.com/ipaLUBW.png)